Global bifurcation of planar and spatial periodic solutions from the polygonal relative equilibria for the n-body problem: Comments

 As a consequence, we may deduce the spectral stability from the spectral analysis which we did to prove bifurcation.
 We shall recover, with somewhat different arguments, the results of \cite{Ro00}, of \cite{VaKo07} and others.

 For the polygonal equilibrium, we may give a full description of stability.
 We have proved that each spatial block $m_{1k}(\nu)$ is non-invertible at exactly one positive value, for $k\in\{1,...,n\}$, and $m_{1n}(0)$ has a one-dimensional kernel, with a double zero.
 Then, the spatial spectrum gives $n$ stable solutions.
 The kernel of $m_{1n}(0)$ is generated by the vector $(1,\sqrt{n})$, which gives, under the transformation $P$ the vector $(1,1,,,,1)=e$.
 The eigenvectors corresponding to the double root are $(a+bt)e$.
 In fact, since $\sum_{i}a_{ij}=0$, the vector $e$ generates the kernel of the vertical Hessian.

-Note that, if one sums all the vertical components of the equations, one gets $\sum\ddot{z_{j}}=0$ and, if the initial conditions for $\sum z{_{j}}$ are $0$, for position and speed, then this sum remains $0$.
+Actually, if one sums all the vertical components of the equations, one gets $\mu\ddot{z}_{0}+\sum_{j=1}^{n}\ddot{z_{j}}=0$ and, if the initial conditions for $\mu z_{0}+\sum_{j=1}^{n}z{_{j}}$ are $0$, for position and speed, then this sum remains $0$.
 Hence, by imposing these restrictions, one obtains a linear stability in the vertical direction.

 Next, we analyze the planar spectrum.

 \begin{proposition} Let $m_{\ast}$ be the largest of the $m_{+}$'s, for $k=1,...,n$.
 Then, the polygonal equilibrium is spectrally stable only if $n\geq7$ and $\mu>m_{\ast} $.
 It will be linearly stable if one restricts vertical translations, rotations around the center of mass and scaling of the frequency. \end{proposition}